-Mike runs taster sessions and Learn to Nordic Walk lessons, as well as leading regular walks.
+Mike runs ‘taster’ sessions, Power of Poles Introductory sessions, the optional, more advanced Power of Poles 2 session, as well as leading regular walks.
 He particularly enjoys seeing how people progress, from feeling a bit awkward (and perhaps a bit self-conscious) when they first start to learn to Nordic walk, to then seeing them confidently striding out on the walks, looking very natural, and enjoying it.
 ‘On the face of it’, Mike says ‘Nordic walking looks dead easy and you wouldn’t necessarily think there’s much to learn.
 But to get the many benefits, it needs to be done properly.
 As everyone who’s learned the technique knows, the brain and the body tend to do strange things when we suddenly have four legs again!’

 ‘I love being outdoors, in all weathers, and keeping fit surrounded by our beautiful countryside, and introducing others to Nordic walking.
 And I have Jo and Cas to support me and keep me in check.
 Marvellous!’

 Jo is an accredited NWUK Instructor and Brand Ambassador.
-She delivers taster sessions and Learn to Nordic Walk lessons, as well as leading regular walks.
+She delivers taster sessions, Power of Poles Introduction Lessons and Power of Poles 2, as well as leading regular walks.
 Jo started Nordic walking in April 2015 and has been walking several times a week since then (with the occasional break for holidays!).

 Jo says: ‘To be honest, I didn’t know much about Nordic walking at all when I signed up for a taster.
 I was really attracted to the thought of getting fit, in the outdoors, and with other people wanting to do the same.
 And I haven’t looked back!
 I noticed very early on how my posture and muscle tone (especially in my arms) started to improve.
 It’s hard to imagine life without Nordic walking now, and I get a real lift from seeing other people discovering its benefits – and having a good laugh along the way.’